skellis46/finger-pointing-moon/case-for-support.md

 ## Leadership development plan

 >This section of the Case for Support should include details of your proposed leadership activities, and an explanation of why these activities are appropriate to exercising research leadership in your field.
 You should make clear how these activities enhance the transformational potential of the research and its broader influence and importance.
 Please refer to Research and leadership activities for further details on what is requirement for this section.

+But _Finger Pointing Moon_ is also a project in which the possibilities and limitations of leadership are built into the research design.
+It is a project _about_ leadership -- "a word to describe significant _actions_ enabling _change_ that is welcomed by affected _people_."[@bendell_leadership_2019] The concept and potential status of leadership is not a funding-led _container_ to bolster my claims to be a practice-research disciplinary leader.
+Rather, the overarching design is built around leadership that involves _actions_, _change_ and _people_.

+- add something here (or in paragraph after) about these three things (actions, change, people) - something about Bendell's thinking is about responding to the climate crisis.

+>we can be clearer about the kinds of actions that are useful to describe as “leadership” rather than something else, like “management” or “organising”.
+Leadership actions are those that help shift the way groups, networks or whole communities of people relate and so such actions generate effects over time. [@bendell_leadership_2019]

+To generate a flexible set of epistemic principles able to be used across disciplines and practices is a bold aim.
+It is also an aim that is founded on two seemingly paradoxical values that underpin the nature of leadership: authority and humility.
+In other words, _who_ has the authority to know, and _how_ might humility act to attenuate such authority?
+In _Finger Pointing Moon_ I will scrutinise the nature of authority in leadership by working with the radically analogue nature of the human body to examine _who_ gets to know, and _how_ they get to know.
+The project will be built on first-person research methods to deepen our understanding of two broad areas: creative practice-research, and leadership.

+2. To interrogate leadership as a practice of humility, and examine how practices of humility, patience and listening play a role in construction of knowledge.

+- to understand leadership as a practice of humility
+- to build leadership as humility into understanding _who, when and why_ is constructing knowledge
+- focus on collective organising; strategies for collective organising: collecting practice? (this is the bit about 'people' from Bendell)
+- leadership/practice connected by corporeal actions: what the body can do, and what the body does (fare: to make and to do)
+- examine through practice the role of solitude in understanding leadership, action and change (contrast this with 'group epistemics' from That Thing Produced – actually, not in contrast.
+I think they sit together quite clearly. (see [@sennett_together_2012 p.21] -- about getting outside yourself)

 ## Project management